-Cover with lid and keep in sunlight for 3 to 4 days.
-Note that the sunlight should be very good with the strong sun rays falling on the pickle jar.
+Cover with a lid and keep in sunlight for 3 to 4 days.
+Note that the sunlight should be very good with the strong rays falling on the pickle jar.
 It should not be cloudy or dark.

-Enjoy this Punjabi mango pickle with any Indian meal.
+Enjoy this Punjabi Mango Pickle with any Indian meal.

 Make sure the spices are within their shelf period and have not gone rancid.